Skip to main content

 Even a vapor retarder facing on a fiberglass batt is no match for vapor transfer in the winter.
 If the warm inside air passes through cold fiberglass insulation, the vapor content could condense inside the walls.
 Since fiberglass absorbs moisture, that liquid water would be held inside the walls.

 When vapor transfer is a serious concern due to weather patterns, we recommend closed cell spray foam insulation for exterior walls.
 Closed cell has a built-in vapor barrier at a depth of 2 inches of insulation.
+For new construction homes, there are some other options for vapor barriers in exterior walls.

 Fiberglass Batts Are Best For Interior Walls.